 Benzyl Alcohol is a little different to the other "bad" alcohols.
 Yes, it's a listed allergen with the EU but it's also a product necessary to keep organic and natural skincare products safe from bacteria.
 Benzyl Alcohol is found naturally in essential oils like Peru Balsam and is an approved preservative under the COSMOS Organic Certification criteria.
 It's used by many organic and natural brands (including ourselves) because of this.
 It allows us to create more active formulations which are natural as many other natural/organic preservative choices are not compatible.

-When used in the correct, low concentration it's regarded as safe.
+When used in the correct, low concentration it's regarded as safe so we regard this as an 'OK' alcohol.
 Though if you have sensitive skin you should always patch test to make sure it's ok for you :)

 No, it’s not a 2 for 1 Happy Hour In the realms of alcohol, fat is your friend.
 Fatty alcohols are derived from vegetables and look completely different to those “bad” alcohols.